f5devcentral/f5-agility-labs-cert/docs/class2/modules/module01.rst

 .. note:: Items in the GUI that are blue are links ie. shortcuts

-3. Now let’s see if our virtual server works!
+2. Now let’s see if our virtual server works!
      - **UDF** - from the ubu-jumpbox go to http://10.1.10.100
-     - **AWS** - from your PC go to http://<Bigip1VipEipTo100> in your stack Output tab

    a.
 Open the browser to the Virtual Server you just created